pocomane/brewed-in-the-apocalypse/bita.md

 character are in the scene, all are eligible.
 Note that for the scenarist move a player may be contemporary voter and eligible

-The voter will ask "We need a scenarist", then any of the eligible player can say "I will do" and continue as scenarist, just give the other the time to propose emself if em want to.
+The voter will ask "Who will be the scenarist?", then any of the eligible player can say "I will do" and continue as scenarist, just give the other the time to propose emself if em want to.
 In case multiple player want to be scenarist, take a pause and choose all together who one will go.
 Normally it will be a quick discussion like "I really have a good idea - Oh, ok you go".
 Otherwise, if no agreement can be found, the voter will choose who will be the scenarist.

 During the discussion or when choosing who should be the scenarist try to give to everyone the same chance to be a scenarist; so if a player clearly did not